darkwark/Photoshop/Shapes/README.md

 circle.setActive();
 ```

-Also, you can always access layer object through `circle.layer` variable.
+Also, you can always access layer object through `circle.layer` property.